CHOOSING THE RIGHT COUNSELOR FOR YOU

 PHONE: (262) 244-6177 EXT.105

 Krista will support you in the process of self-reflection while helping you find internal motivation.
 Solutions come through learning to find confidence and self-worth before taking action to change.
-Krista helps her clients with relationship growth, assertiveness, improving depression, anxiety, trauma, addictions (alcohol, drug, internet, gambling), other emotional states and personal growth.
+Krista helps her individual and couples clients with relationship growth, assertiveness, improving depression, anxiety, trauma, addictions (alcohol, drug, internet, gambling), and other emotional states and personal growth.
 Krista will use a positive approach to support you while helping you find your strengths, develop healthy habits, create meaning and to build a life that is satisfying and rich.
-She uses various techniques including Positive, Wellness (physical, social, emotional, vocational), Mindfulness, Eastern and Existential Psychology.
-She brings strong interpersonal sensitivity, caring, warmth and intellectual gifts to help you move toward the goals you and Krista can develop together.
-She holds a Master’s Degree in Counseling.
-Her interests include: psychology, communication, leadership, animal psychology, politics, running, cross-fit, cultures, travel, food and indoor target shooting.
+She uses various techniques including positive, wellness (physical, social, emotional, vocational), mindfulness, eastern and existential psychology.
+She brings strong interpersonal sensitivity, caring, warmth, and intellectual gifts to help you move toward the goals you and Krista can develop together.
+She holds a master’s degree in counseling.
+Her interests include: psychology, communication, animal psychology, politics, running, cross-fit, cultures, travel, food, and indoor target shooting.